 1. God Brahma and Goddess Saraswati’s Vahana- The Swan

-Brahma, one of the supreme of the Hindu Gods, has made the swan his vahana.
+Brahma, one of the supreme Hindu gods, has made the swan his vahana.
 Goddess Saraswati is his wife.
 Their vahanas are the same.
 The bird looks beautiful and can separate milk from water.
 Lord Brahma and Saraswati are associated with wisdom, knowledge, and creation.

 The swan represents wisdom, intelligence, judgment, and creativity.
 If we want to transform our knowledge, we must pray to Lord Brahma.
-This can also help us to know the difference between right and wrong.
+This can also help us distinguish between right and wrong.

 2. Lord Vishnu- Garuda and Adi Sheesha